Headout raises $12M, plans to hire 150+ people as domestic travel rebounds – TechCrunch

 But as travel gradually resumes, Headout identified “two massive tailwinds.”
 The first is an unprecedented demand for domestic travel.
 The second are travel experience providers who are digitizing for the first time.
 The company began focusing on domestic tourism in the last quarter of 2020.
 It’s seeing the highest demand in places with relatively high vaccination rates, like the United States, the United Kingdom, the European Union and the United Arab Emirates.

 “To win this space, we prioritized onboarding new experiences that are more diverse, local and niche to attract domestic travelers.
-We standardized these room and pop experience providers, upgraded their services and brought them online,” said Khona.
-“In conjunction, we worked hard on making Headout available in local languages—not just with machine translation but by actually ensuring we create content that is compelling and inspiring.”
+We standardized these mom-and-pop experience providers, upgraded their services and brought them online,” said Khona.
+“In conjunction, we worked hard on making Headout available in local languages — not just with machine translation but by actually ensuring we create content that is compelling and inspiring.”
 For example, 85% of bookings in Spain are sold in Spanish.

 When asked how Headout differentiates from other on-demand booking marketplaces, Khona said in 2018 it evolved from a traditional listings oriented marketplace, like Booking.com, to a “more managed marketplace” by standardizing, upgrading and branding experiences to ensure consistent quality.
 This increased conversion rates, which in turn “helped us provide more sales to our partners and hence command a higher take rate,” leading to profitable unit economics.